iBelal995/Belal-s-Project/README.md

 # TODL-Project
+### Description :
-It's a To Do List application on the Android Studio, it help to orgnize your daily tasks and let you modify changes easily such as adding, editing, and deleting tasks.
+It's a well orgnized for user experiance a To Do List application on the Android Studio, it help to mange your daily tasks and let you modify changes easily such as adding, editing, and deleting task and much more Features applied!

 ### ![Mask Group (1)](https://user-images.githubusercontent.com/91452283/139941414-6e3c6689-e7e5-4af3-a6ed-8d4ab972ad90.png)